Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Discussion

+Even if the semi-analytical model proved useful in understanding the flow, it has limited predictive capabilities because the values of the model parameters ($|\tilde{q}_{\f1\to\pl}|$, $|\tilde{q}_{\s1\to\pl}|$, $\alpha_{gc}$, $\beta_{gc}$, $\tilde{L}_{c,\f}$, $\tilde{L}_{c,\s}$,) are determined from a specific configuration (e.g. bubble size, sparger design).
+However, a similar template could be used to construct a predictive mode if there is a better understanding of the relationship between parameter values and the governing processes.
+Still, from the value of the six empirical parameters, some are more robust than others as explained below.

-In general, our results agree well with previous results.
-The values of $|\tilde{q}_{\f1\to\pl}|$ and $|\tilde{q}_{\s1\to\pl}|$ given in \eqref{eq:fluxes_fit_1} and \eqref{eq:fluxes_fit_2}, respectively, are in agreement with the results of \citet{bulson1961currents}.
-For $\alpha_{gc}$, and $\beta_{gc}$, we are unaware of any experimental results, but we observe that $\alpha_{gc}<C_D/3$ with $C_D/3$ the expected value for a gravity current directly arising from a lock exchange configuration.
-It is then key to further understand the relevant process behind this difference.
+First, the values of $|\tilde{q}_{\f1\to\pl}|$ and $|\tilde{q}_{\s1\to\pl}|$ given in Eqs. \eqref{eq:fluxes_fit_1} and \eqref{eq:fluxes_fit_2}, respectively, are in agreement with the results of \citet{bulson1961currents}, suggesting that their value might be independent of the bubble curtain configuration.
+However, it is still important to investigate whether they depend on the entrainment by the bubble curtain.

+Second, for $\alpha_{gc}$ and $\beta_{gc}$, we are unaware of any experimental results, but we observe that $\alpha_{gc}< C_D/3$, where $C_D/3$ is the expected value for a gravity current directly arising from a lock exchange configuration (see Appendix \ref{section:Cd_open_cases}).
+This difference suggests that further research is needed to understand whether the flow inside the recirculation cell impacts the propagation of the secondary gravity currents.